Jade Raymond: Early life and career

-On January 9, 2018, Raymond was named to the Board of Directors for the Academy of Interactive Arts & Sciences.
-She left Motive Studios in October 2018, alluding to a "top secret project".
-In March 2019, Raymond announced that she had joined Google as a vice president; during the 2019 Game Developers Conference, Google affirmed that she would be heading Google's Studios, Stadia Games and Entertainment, to create exclusive content for Google's Stadia streaming service.

-In July 2018, Raymond was recognized for "her trailblazing endeavours across her 20-year career" with the Develop Vanguard Award.
+In January 2018, Raymond was named to the board of directors for the Academy of Interactive Arts & Sciences.
+In July 2018, she was recognized for "her trailblazing endeavors across her 20-year career" with the Develop Vanguard Award.
 In October 2018, she received the Pioneer Award from the Fun & Serious Game Festival, recognizing her "contributions to the industry as a producer of games that are considered a turning point in the industry".
 Raymond was one of few video game executives named in the Variety 2018 and 2019 list of 500 most influential business leaders shaping the global entertainment industry.

-On February 1, 2021, Raymond announced her departure from Stadia Games and Entertainment, as well as Google, concurrent with Google's announcement of the wind down for their in-house Stadia Games and Entertainment development studio.
-She founded Haven Studios, a new independent development studio, on March 16, 2021, with Sony Interactive Entertainment investing in the studio to create a new original IP for PlayStation.
-Almost a year later, on March 21, 2022, Sony Interactive Entertainment announced the acquisition of Haven Studios.
+In October 2018, Raymond left Motive Studio, alluding to a "top secret project".
+In March 2019, Raymond announced that she had joined Google as a vice president; during the 2019 Game Developers Conference, Google affirmed that she would be heading Google's Studios, Stadia Games and Entertainment, to create exclusive content for Google's Stadia streaming service.
+In February 2021, Raymond announced her departure from Stadia Games and Entertainment, as well as Google, concurrent with Google's announcement of the wind down for their in-house Stadia Games and Entertainment development studio.

+In March 2021, Raymond founded Haven Studios, a new independent development studio, with Sony Interactive Entertainment investing in the studio to create a new original IP for PlayStation.
+In July 2022, Sony Interactive Entertainment acquired Haven Studios, making them a first-party developer for PlayStation Studios.
+Their first game is the upcoming title Fairgames, a multiplayer live service game built around heists.
+In May 2025, it was announced that Raymond had left the company.